 It reflects how well the teacher understands the subject

-Watching someone execute what they are teaching provides the student reassurance that they’ve come to the right person.
+Watching someone execute what they are teaching provides the student reassurance that they’ve come to (or were assigned) the right person.

 It demonstrates that the teacher can be effective in the delivery of the subject, not just the conveyance of the idea